zhouyulab/leafnet/README.md

 * Cell divider (--cd="LeafSeg"): "LeafSeg" or "ITKMorphologicalWatershed", the algorithm to segment cells.
 We suggest to use LeafSeg for all conditions, we added ITK Morphological Watershed here just for comparison.
 * Divider threshold (--sd_ts=60): For LeafSeg, threshold means the minimum score for a cell boundary to be kept in the segmentation, from 0 (all boundaries will be kept) to 100 (only boundaries with full score will be kept).
 For ITK Morphological Watershed, this value is directly used as segmentation level.
 * Min cell size (--min_cs=85): Cells smaller than this size (μm^2) will be ignored and merged into nearby cells.

+#### Run LeafSeg alone

+* LeafSeg can be run in standalone mode with command "leafnet-cli --sd None --cd LeafSeg" by skipping stomata detection.

 ## Training models